 Castle Rock Water oversees the Town's water, wastewater and stormwater systems.
 The Town obtains its drinking water from a variety of sources.
-The majority of Castle Rock's water sources (approximately

-85 percent) are from nonrenewable Denver Basin groundwater wells, while only a small portion (approximately 15 percent) comes from renewable supplies along Plum Creek, which includes thirteen alluvial wells and one surface water diversion.
-The Town is striving for 75-percent renewable water supply by the year 2050 and has developed a longterm renewable water plan (Appendix C: Town of Castle Rock Water Resources Strategic Master Plan) to meet these goals (Town of Castle Rock, 2017).
+The majority of Castle Rock's water sources (approximately 69 percent) are from nonrenewable Denver Basin groundwater wells, while the remaining portion (approximately 31 percent) comes from renewable supplies along Plum Creek, which includes fourteen alluvial wells and two surface water diversions.
+The Town is striving for 75 percent renewable water supply by the year 2050 and has developed a long-term renewable water plan (Appendix C: Town of Castle Rock Water Resources Strategic Master Plan) to meet these goals (Town of Castle Rock, 2022).
 A part of the water plan includes developing an additional surface water intake on Plum Creek, with the hope to capture all of its native water rights as well as capitalize on reuse water.
+Since the original publication of this SWPP, this additional surface water intake has been acquired and the capturing of native and reuse water has been realized.

-The Town's source waters lie within both public and private lands in the East Plum Creek watershed.
+The Town's source waters lie within both public and private lands in the Plum Creek watershed.
 The private land is within Town boundaries as well as unincorporated areas of Douglas County, and the public lands include Pike and San Isabel National Forest Lands, managed by the Pikes Peak Ranger District, and Open Space Conservation areas managed by the Town or Douglas County.
 Land use on private land consists primarily of agricultural, rural, and urban residential development.